gambit07/gambits-premades/README.md

 <p>

 - This automates counterspell.
 All situations should work with the exception of counter-counterspell for allies of the initially counterspelled creature.
 Only the counterspelled creature currently has the ability to counter-counterspell, hoping to add the functionality for allied counter-counterspell in the future.
+- Counterspell will account for the following features/spells when on an actor:
+  - Improved Abjuration

 https://github.com/gambit07/gambits-premades/assets/4236874/734b71a3-2c23-408d-91fe-627ff5d2dcfd